JaydenIrwin/WelcomeKit/README.md

 The view is written in SwiftUI, but also includes a view controller to easily use it in UIKit.

+If you present this in UIKit:
+- Add "NotificationCenter.default.addObserver(forName: WelcomeView.continueNotification)" to dismiss.
-If you present this in UIKit, setting "modalPresentationStyle = .formSheet" is recommened.
+- "modalPresentationStyle = .formSheet" is recommened.